i-translation/system-design/README.md

 ### Public

-A public IP address is an address where one primary address is associated with your whole network.
+A public IP address is an address where one primary address is associated (有关联的) with your whole network.
 In this type of IP address, each of the connected devices has the same IP address.

 _Example: IP address provided to your router by the ISP._